-- 2. A minimum of thirty semester credit hours in addition to those required for the first baccalaureate degree must be earned at Georgia Southwestern State University. - 3.
+- 1. All degree requirements in the second degree must be met.
+Courses completed for the first baccalaureate degree can be combined with courses completed after admission for the second degree to meet degree requirements for the second degree. - 2.
+A minimum of thirty semester credit hours in addition to those required for the first baccalaureate degree must be earned at Georgia Southwestern State University. - 3.
 A minimum of nine semester credit hours of the above thirty hours must be upper division courses in the major for the second degree. - 4.
 The Georgia Legislative History and Constitution requirements must be met.
 A student whose first baccalaureate was earned at an institution in the State of Georgia should have completed that requirement prior to conferring of the first degree and will not be required to repeat that requirement.